-Suspension - Temporary exclusion of a student from all school related activities, accompanied by disabling the student's computer (duration of greater than 24 hours, but less than 10 days).
+Suspension - Temporary exclusion of a student from all school related activities (duration of greater than 24 hours, but less than 10 days).

-Expulsion - The withdrawal of a student from all school related activities, accompanied by disabling the student's computer (duration of greater than 10 days).
+Expulsion - The withdrawal of a student from all school related activities (duration of greater than 10 days).

 Out of School Suspension Procedures